 The best way to figure out the low-hanging fruits to capitalize on is to find out what your counterparts and the influencers in the fitness community are doing – what’s working for them has a good chance of working for you too with a few tweaks.

-If you are new at social media marketing, this is the single most important exercise you can do before stepping in the ring yourself, so don’t cut back on the effort here.
+If you are new to fitness social media marketing, this is the single most important exercise you can do before stepping in the ring yourself, so don’t cut back on the effort here.
 Think of this as a social media campaign you’re running for your fitness studio!
 Here is how to go about it:

 - Start by making a list of about 15-20 businesses or brands that you hear a lot about.
 You can start right at the top by checking out big fitness brands like Nike Women, Gold’s Gym, etc. Other than this, you can also include some local influencers and gyms in your area.
 Keep adding more names to this list as you find more related pages or suggested people depending on the network you are on.